juergenpointinger/juergenpointinger.github.io/_posts/2020-04-18-why-do-we-need-devops.md

 author: J. Pointinger
 ---

-## Not the strongest that survives
+## It's not the strongest that survives

 A long time ago, it was at the beginning of the 18th century, more precisely in 1809, when Charles Darwin made a statement that was formative for that time, a statement that is still valid today and will probably survive for a long time.